goforj/execx/README.md

 ### <a id="setpgid"></a>Setpgid

-Setpgid sets the process group ID behavior.
+Setpgid is a no-op on Windows.

 _Example: setpgid_